 The awaited hour finally came, and the Escape theme was victorious.
 We quickly (and sleepily) gathered around one whiteboard and started discussing our previous ideas, along with new ones.
 Among them, the Survival Tetris game was highly praised.
 For some dumb reason, I went to my computer and searched if someone already had done such a thing.
 It existed, and in two quite different forms.
 In one you only controlled a stick figure, and in the other you controlled both pieces and a round character.
 We were bummed out.

-Did this for a Smash! article where I wrote about how I wished there was no more success in the gaming industry, because every bestseller introduces really bad business strategies and the consumers don’t know how to say no with their wallets.
+In it, I wished there was no more success in the gaming industry, because every so often new successful products would introduce bad business strategies for consumers, who wouldn’t know how to say “no” with their wallets.

-The comic is exactly what pop in my mind when Bungie’s Creative director Marcus Lehto compared their latest game to James Cameron’s disaster movie.
+For the magazine’s comic section, I drew exactly what pop in my mind when Bungie’s Creative director Marcus Lehto compared their latest game to James Cameron’s disaster movie.
 Finally, a dramatic love story in first person, with a lot of grenades and tea bagging.